vpushkareva/entitylocker/README.md

-# A homework for Replika.
+# A http web service for TTL cache.